-COMMERCE will accept questions about this RFA sent to the RFA Coordinator at the email address listed in Section 2.1 RFA Coordinator during this period.
+COMMERCE will accept questions about this RFA sent to the RFA Coordinator at the email address listed in Section 2.1 during this period.
 Questions should not identify the submitting person or organization.
-COMMERCE will answer questions in a Q&A document posted periodically according to the dates identified in Section 2.2 Estimated Schedule of Procurement Activities.
-Phone calls will not be accepted except for requests for accessible services under Section 1.8 ADA.
+COMMERCE will answer all questions in a Q&A document posted no later than the date identified in Section 2.2.
+Phone calls will not be accepted except for requests for accessible services under section 1.8.